 - 22.1.
 The school recognises that certain members of staff are required to work alone without close or direct supervision as part of their contract of employment, and that they may be at risk either from intruders or personal accident when no help is available.
-Where this is a regular and routine occurrence, a specific assessment will be written, the safety control measures analysed and risks communicated to those at risk. - 22.2.
+Where this is a regular and routine occurrence, a specific assessment will be written, the safety control measures analysed, and risks communicated to those at risk. - 22.2.
 In addition, it also recognises that there are ad hoc occasions when other members of staff work beyond normal working hours on their own, who again are potentially at risk from intruders or personal accident when there is no readily available help - 22.3.
 Where staff work beyond normal working hours on their own, or are on school premises outside normal working times, e.g. at weekends or during school holidays, they must sign in/out at the Porters Desk.
 The Bursar reserves the right to authorise or stop such access in consultation with other senior staff. - 22.4.
-During school holidays staff must sign in and out at the Porters" Desk and adhere to the times and access restrictions in place, as advised by the Operations Manager or other key staff in the Bursar's office, prior to each holiday period.
+During school holidays staff must sign in and out at the Porters' Desk and adhere to the times and access restrictions in place, as advised by the Estates Manager or other key staff in the Bursar's office, prior to each holiday period.
+When the Porters Desk is not manned a duty mobile is in place to contact the Estates Manager or Assistant to update as necessary.